Configuring Virtual Meeting Rooms (VMRs)

 - You can bulk import basic VMR configuration from a CSV file.
 See Bulk import/export of service configuration data.

 - VMRs are also added by the VMR Scheduling for Exchange service; these are shown on a separate page ( ).
-For more information, see Integrating with Microsoft Exchange.
+For more information, see Using Microsoft Exchange to schedule meetings in VMRs.

 Any configuration changes made to VMRs are replicated to all Conferencing Nodes within 60 seconds and applied to any subsequent conferences in that VMR.
 If there are any conferences already in place that use the VMR, any attempts to join it after the configuration has been replicated may be affected by the new configuration settings.
 Therefore, we do not recommend changing VMR configuration while a conference is in progress in it, as this may lead to an inconsistent user experience.